Moduli spaces of parabolic bundles over $\mathbb{P}^1$ with five marked points: Abstract

 \section{Abstract}

-This paper considers the moduli spaces (stacks) of parabolic bundles (parabolic logarithmic flat bundles with given spectrum, parabolic regular Higgs bundles) of rank 2 and degree 1 over $\mathbb{P}^1$ with five marked points.
-The stratification structures on these moduli spaces (stacks) are investigated.
-We confirm Simpson's foliation conjecture of the moduli space of parabolic logarithmic flat bundles for our case.
+This paper considers the moduli spaces/stacks of parabolic bundles (parabolic logarithmic flat bundles and parabolic logarithmic Higgs bundles with given spectrum) of rank 2 and degree 1 over $\mathbb{P}^1$ with five marked points.
+The foliation and stratification structures on these moduli spaces/stacks are investigated.
+In particular, we confirm Simpson's conjecture for the moduli space of parabolic logarithmic flat bundles with certain non-special weight system.